Impossible color: Colors outside physical color space

 Some observers indicated that although they were aware that what they were viewing was a color (that is, the field was not achromatic), they were unable to name or describe the color.
 One of these observers was an artist with large color vocabulary.
 Other observers of the novel hues described the first stimulus as a reddish-green.

 In 2001, Vincent A. Billock and Gerald A. Gleason and Brian H. Tsou set up an experiment to test a theory that the 1983 experiment did not control for variations in the perceived luminance of the colors from subject to subject: two colors are equiluminant for an observer when rapidly alternating between the colors produces the least impression of flickering.
 The 2001 experiment was similar but controlled for luminance.
 They had these observations:

 Some subjects (4 out of 7) described transparency phenomenaas though the opponent colors originated in two depth planes and could be seen, one through the other. ...

+On occasion (4 out of 7 subjects) the percept was a homogeneous mixture color whose red and green components were as clear and as compelling as the red and blue components of a purple.
+This percept tended to last longer than the gradient phenomenon.

 We found that when colors were equiluminant, subjects saw reddish greens, bluish yellows, or a multistable spatial color exchange (an entirely novel perceptual phenomena [sic]); when the colors were nonequiluminant, subjects saw spurious pattern formation.

 This led them to propose a "soft-wired model of cortical color opponency", in which populations of neurons compete to fire and in which the "losing" neurons go completely silent.
 In this model, eliminating competition by, for instance, inhibiting connections between neural populations can allow mutually exclusive neurons to fire together.